I sure wonder if STMI is going to misrepresent any information! I sure hope not :]

 It's blocked off.
 I wonder if some combination of those switches back there will open it.

-It seems like you want to.
+It really seems like you want to.

 No, that's not right.